Recipe for Discovery: A Pipeline for Institutional Open Source Activity: Alternative Filtering Methods

 In particular, to estimate the probability \( p_i \) that a repository \( r_i \) is affiliated with a university, we apply a rule-based scoring system consisting of three main steps.
 First, we perform a keyword search across multiple data attributes.
 This includes scanning the repository’s metadata component \( \text{repo}_i \) including its name, description, homepage, and README, for campus-related terms from Table~\ref{tab:uc-campuses}.
 We also examine the organization metadata \( \text{org}_i \).
 If the owner is an organization, we inspect its attributes: name, description, email, URL and company for matches.
 Additionally, we analyze the top two contributors \( \text{contrib}_i^{(1)} \) and \( \text{contrib}_i^{(2)} \), examining attributes such as email, name, bio, and company to determine potential university affiliation.
 Each attribute \( a \) has an associated probability score \( s_a \in [0,1] \) representing how likely a match in that attribute indicates university affiliation.
 Let: \begin{itemize} \item \( m_{i,a} \in \{0, 1\} \) indicate whether repository \( r_i \) has a match in attribute \( a \), \item \( p_i \) be the total probability estimate for repository \( r_i \). \end{itemize}

 The total probability is computed as the sum of individual attribute probabilities, capped at 1:

-The specific scores are heuristically tuned and are detailed in Table~\ref{tab:repo-score-table}.
+The specific scores are heuristically tuned using high-confidence attributes and are detailed in Table~\ref{tab:repo-score-table}.

-\subsubsection{Method 2: Text Embeddings \& Machine Learning}
+\subsubsection{\textbf{Method 2: Text Embeddings \& Machine Learning}}

-Instead of relying only on keyword matches, our next approach creates a feature vector by using an embedding of all the meta-data of the repository, and then uses that feature vector as an input to a machine-learning classifier.
+Instead of relying only on keyword matches, our next approach creates a feature vector by using an embedding with the repository's signature, and then uses that feature vector as an input to a machine-learning classifier.
 Notice that the embedding captures the broader context in which university-related terms appear.
 For example, the phrase “developed by UC Santa Cruz” carries much stronger affiliation than an incidental mention of the campus name.